greenish/playdust-ui/README.md

 ## Libraries/Conventions/Patterns

+1. ### Atom & Hook Factories
+    Functions that create `hooks` or `atoms` are prefixed with `make` (ie `makeUseMyHook.tsx` or `makeMyAtom.ts`) and live in `_hooks` or `_atoms` respectively.

+1. ### One Single export per file
+    To keep the file structure self documenting, each file must only export a single `default` export which it is named after. iE. `MyComponent.tsx` exports `<MyComponent … />`

+    > Typescript types can be exported in addition the single javascript export.

+    > A file can define multiple components/atoms/selectors for internal use, but can only export the one it is named after.

 1. ### No Shortcuts on Typescript: No `any` and no (/minimal) type casting.
     The real value of Typescript comes when there are no shortcuts being taken. ¨